US-Bangla Airlines Flight 211: Accident

-The aircraft, operating as flight number BS-211, departed Hazrat Shahjalal International Airport in Dhaka, Bangladesh, at 06:51 UTC (12:51 pm Bangladesh Standard Time) bound for Tribhuvan International Airport in Kathmandu, Nepal.
+The Bombardier Q400 turboprop aircraft operating as flight number BS-211, departed Hazrat Shahjalal International Airport in Dhaka, Bangladesh, at 06:51 UTC (12:51 pm Bangladesh Standard Time), bound for Tribhuvan International Airport in Kathmandu, Nepal.
 BS-211 was a regularly scheduled flight that operated four times a week between the two cities.

-At 08:10 UTC, the first officer contacted Kathmandu Approach, who told the flight to descend to 13,500 ft and enter a holding pattern at a specified navigational waypoint.
-Long approach delays were common at Kathmandu due to a lack of airport capacity and a high volume of traffic into and out of the airport, so the instruction to enter a holding pattern was not unusual.
-Since they were slightly ahead of schedule, the pilots expected the delay to last several minutes, so they discussed the navigational elements of the holding pattern, and configured the flight management system in preparation.
+At 08:10 UTC, First Officer Prithula Rashid contacted Kathmandu Approach, who told the flight to descend to 13,500 ft and enter a holding pattern at a specified navigational waypoint.
+Long approach delays were common at Kathmandu, due to a lack of airport capacity and a high volume of traffic, so the instruction to enter a holding pattern was not unusual.
+Since they were slightly ahead of schedule, the pilots expected the delay to last several minutes, so they discussed the navigational elements of the holding pattern and configured the flight management system in preparation.
 However, before the aircraft had arrived at the holding point, the approach controller instead cleared the flight to descend and proceed directly to the approach for runway 02.
-The pilots had not reconfigured the flight management system for the approach, so when the aircraft arrived at the next waypoint, the autopilot began a left-hand turn of the aircraft as it had been configured for the holding pattern.
-The pilot realized that the plane was turning away from the intended course, and quickly changed the aircraft's autopilot heading selector to a course that would intercept the correct approach, and manually adjusted the autopilot's rate of descent.
-These changes caused the aircraft's autopilot to switch to a mode where the course and rate of descent were controlled by the cockpit selectors instead of the aircraft's flight management system that was programmed to automatically follow the course and the rate of descent to align with the targeted runway.
+The pilots had not reconfigured the flight management system for the approach, however, so when the aircraft arrived at the next waypoint, the autopilot began a left-hand turn of the aircraft as it had been configured for the holding pattern.
+Captain Abid Sultan realized that the plane was turning away from the intended course, and quickly changed the aircraft's autopilot heading selector to a course that would intercept the correct approach and manually adjusted the autopilot's rate of descent.
+These changes caused the aircraft's autopilot to switch to a mode where the course and rate of descent were controlled by the cockpit selectors instead of the aircraft's flight management system, which was programmed to automatically follow the course and the rate of descent to align with the targeted runway.